9mm Handguns & Pistols

 By the 1990s, many civilian gun owners moved away from handguns like the .38 Special and .357 Magnum, favoring 9mm semi-automatic handguns.
 Ammunition availability has followed this trend, making 9mm cartridges more plentiful and accessible to find than most cartridges.

-According to the 14th edition of Cartridges of the World, 9mm ammunition led the entire market in 2013, making up 21.4% of the whole cartridge market, followed by .223 Remington at 10.2%.
+In 2013, 9mm ammunition was the top seller, making up 21.4% of the cartridge market.
+It was followed by .223 ammunition.
+Remington at 10.2%.

 Are There Different Types of 9-Mm Cartridges?